realA10001986/SID/README.md

 ##### &#9654; Password

-By default, and if this field is empty, the FC's own WiFi network ("SID-AP") will be unprotected.
+By default, and if this field is empty, the SID's own WiFi network ("SID-AP") will be unprotected.
 If you want to protect your SID access point, enter your password here.
 It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

 If you forget this password and are thereby locked out of your SID, enter *123456 followed by OK on the IR remote control; this deletes the WiFi password.
 Then power-down and power-up your SID and the access point will start unprotected.